Embryo donation: Donor screening

-Prior to this, thousands of women who were infertile had regarded adoption as the only available path to parenthood.
-These scientific advances set the stage to allow open and candid discussion of embryo donation and transfer as a solution to infertility.
-In some ways, it is similar to other donations such as blood and major organ donations.
-Some see the embryo as "tissue", others see it as a "gift of a potential life", while still others believe that a new human life begins at the time of fertilization.
-The third group sees embryo donation as little different from traditional adoption, except that the recipient woman has the experience of pregnancy and childbirth, and that no court action is required to establish legal parentage for the recipient.

-The matter gained another political dimension in the United States when Congress and the Bush administration budgeted $1 million to promote embryo adoption.
+Embryo donation process in European countries is more cost effective compared to the US, especially in Cyprus where the success rates are higher.

 Process

 Embryo donation is legally considered a property transfer and not an adoption by state laws.
 However, Georgia enacted a statute called the "Option of Adoption Act" in 2009 which provided a procedure for, but (importantly) did not require—a confirmatory court order of parentage following embryo adoption.
 One advantage some embryo adoption couples in Georgia have derived from this law is that they have become eligible for the federal Adoption Tax Credit.

 Embryo donation can be carried out as a service of an individual infertility clinic (where donor and recipient families typically live in the local area and are both patients of the same clinic) or by any of several national organizations.
 The process described below is typical of an "adoption-agency-based" national program.

 Genetic parents entering an embryo adoption program are offered the benefits of selecting the adoptive parents from the agency's pool of prescreened applicants.
 Embryo ownership is transferred directly from the genetic parents to the adoptive parents.
 Genetic parents may be updated by the agency when a successful pregnancy is achieved and when a child or children is/are born.
 The genetic parents and adoptive parents may negotiate their own terms for future contact between the families.